vaspoz/pgadmin-aws/README.md

 - pgAdmin password

 ## Destroy the stack
-To destroy the stack, run the following command:
+To destroy the stack, run the following script:
 ```
-npm run destroy
+./destroyScript.sh
 ```